virtual-labs/exp-pathloss-iitkgp/experiment/procedure.md

 ### 1.7 Generating and saving the Report :-

-- Step 11:Click on the GENERATE REPORT button once you finish do ing all the experiments from Expt 1A to Expt 1E.
+- Step 12:Click on the FINISH button once you finish do ing all the experiments from Expt 1A to Expt 1E, If any changes required click RESET and do all the experiments again.

-- Step 12:Click on the button SAVE to save your report.
+- Step 13:Click on the GENERATE REPORT button to save your report.
 <div align="center">
 <img src="images/instruction11.png"  />
 </div>

-- Step 13:Finally, a message will appear that your report has been generated successfully.After viewing the message click on the OK button.
+- Step 14:Finally, a message will appear that generating PDF.After viewing the message click on the OK button.
 <div align="center">
 <img src="images/instruction12.png"  />
 </div>

-- Step 14:You can view the pdf report of the experiment you have done.
+- Step 15:You can view the pdf report of the experiment you have done in download section.
 <div align="center">
 <img src="images/instruction13.png"  />
 </div>